shaysegev/logger/README.md

     {
         // Do anything with the log object
         // (e.g. get the message, context, etc)
+        // (read more about the Log object below)
     }

     public function shouldHandle(LogInterface $log): bool